cloudfoundry-attic/cf-docs/source/docs/dotcom/adding-a-service.html.md

 For services that offer bindable service instances, the binding operation put credentials for the service instance in the environment variable VCAP\_SERVICES, where your application can consume them.

+For more information about the VCAP\_SERVICES environment variable and how to use it, see [VCAP_SERVICES](../using/services/vcap-services.html)

 You can bind a service to an application with the command `cf bind-service`.
 You will first be asked for the application to bind the service to.

 <pre class="terminal">